Key takeaways:

 Texas

-To enhance consumer protection and boost public confidence in the roofing industry, the Roofing Contractors Association of Texas (RCAT) was established.
-This program aims to raise the roofing contractor’s knowledge and professionalism through voluntary self-regulation.
+To enhance consumer protection, the Roofing Contractors Association of Texas (RCAT) offers a voluntary certification program.
+This program raises roofing contractors’ knowledge and professionalism through self-regulation.

 Learn more about applying for the RCAT Texas Roofing License.